cranrob/home_vpn/README.md

 2. Pick a name for your network (subdomain) and choose one of their many domain names. e.g., _robsnet.hack-house.com_

 3. Keep your IP address up to date
 - a.
-On the FreeDNS site, click on "Dynamic DNS" on the laft panel
+On the FreeDNS site, click on "Dynamic DNS" on the left panel
 - b.
 Near the bottom of the page, click on "Quick cron example"
 - c.
 Copy the last line of the displayed file (line may span more than one line)